 See venue >>

-This six-week course is aimed at parents and carers of children enabling you to discuss, try, and explore a range of techniques to manage children’s behaviour effectively.
+This four-week course is aimed at parents and carers of children enabling you to discuss, try, and explore a range of techniques to manage children’s behaviour effectively.

 You will develop your understanding of what can affect behaviour, explore the outside influences, environments or situations that play a role in this.

 The sessions are covered by:

 - Discussion within the group and sharing ideas